lucavarotto/strassen_algorithm/README.md

 In 1969, V. Strassen presented an algorithm to reduce the complexity of matrix multiplications from O(n^3) to O(n^2.807) using a recursive approach.
-This repository contains code for various implementations of the original algorithm, testing scripts, and a detailed report on the algorithm.
+This repository contains code for various implementations of the original algorithm, testing scripts, and a detailed report on the algorithm that I developed for the Computer Systems 2 exam.

 Files Included: